odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 For Mexico, `Electronic Accounting
 <https://www.sat.gob.mx/aplicacion/42150/envia-tu-contabilidad-electronica>`_ refers to the
-obligation to keep accounting records and entries through electronic means and to enter accounting information on a monthly basis through the SAT's website.
+obligation to keep accounting records and entries through electronic means, and to enter accounting information on a monthly basis, through the |SAT| website.

 It consists of three main XML files:

 #.
 The updated list of the chart of accounts that you are currently using.
 #.
-A monthly trial balance, plus a closing entry report also known as *Trial Balance Month 13*.
+A monthly trial balance, plus a closing entry report, also known as: *Trial Balance Month 13*.
 #.
-Either optional or for a compulsory audit, an export of the journal entries in your general
+Either optional, or for a compulsory audit, an export of the journal entries in your general
    ledger.

 The resulting XML files follow the requirements of the `Anexo Técnico de Contabilidad Electrónica